simonepri/sudoku-solver/readme.md

 search space determines how much branching we can have on our parallel solver.
 The same trend can also be found looking at the speed-up plot.

-The correlation matrices also show us that even though both the the parallel and sequential times are linearly dependent on the number of solutions, the speed-up is not very strongly correlated with it as well.
+The correlation matrices also show us that even though both the parallel and sequential times are linearly dependent on the number of solutions, the speed-up is not very strongly correlated with it as well.

-We can conclude that the speed-up comes from being able to explore the whole search space faster and could be improved a little tweaking the fork/join parameters.
+We can conclude that the speed-up comes from being able to explore the whole search space faster and that it could be improved a little by tweaking the fork/join parameters.

 ## Usage
 <img src="data/media/run-cli.png" width="350" align="right" alt="Sudoku solution enumerator CLI"/>